-Similar to dogs, and us, horses can also suffer from anxiety and stress.
-The two most common types of anxiety found in horses include performance anxiety and separation anxiety; each of which must be handled with care to ensure a horse’s well-being.
-Determining why your horse is anxious may be troublesome at first, but the more you observe her or his behavior, you will begin to learn what is causing it.
+Just like us, and our pets, horses can also suffer from anxiety and stress.
+The two most common types of anxiety in horses include performance anxiety and separation anxiety.
+Anxiety in horses must be handled with care, in order to ensure a horse’s well-being.
+Determining why your horse is anxious may be troublesome at first, but the more you observe their behavior, the easier it is to track the cause or trigger.

 Causes of Anxiety in Horses

-What upsets our horses is similar, but also very different, than what upsets us, our dogs, or cats.
-Horses are herd animals and a prey species.
+What stresses our horses may be very different than what stresses us, our dogs, or our cats.
+Unlike dogs and cats, horses are herd animals and a prey species.
 This means, by nature, they are more prone to a flight response when they become fearful.